 The Department of Law invites law students to apply for its Extern Program.
 This program is designed to provide students with a challenging externship that reflects the demands and rewards of public service.
 Participants in the Extern Program are not compensated however course credit is available pursuant to your school’s externship program.
 Work schedules will be determined in accordance with your school’s externship requirements and your Department of Law supervisor.
 Please consult with the director or coordinator of the externship program at your school.

 The participant will be assigned to one of the practice divisions within the law department.
 He or she will be assigned a supervisor who will coordinate assignments.
 Together, the chosen participant and the supervisor will determine the start date, the hours to be worked and the date on which the program will end for the individual.

-Deadline to apply to participate during the summer is March 1.
-There is no application deadline to participate during the academic year.
+Application Period for the Summer Program is January 15 to March 1.
+There is no Application Period to participate during the academic year.

 Please note that residency is not required for these unpaid positions.

 In order to begin the application process, a hard copy of your materials must be mailed or hand delivered to the address below.
 E-mail applications will not be accepted.